vicchi/wp-biographia/readme.txt

 1. Activate the plugin.
 From the Dashboard, navigate to Plugins and click on the *"Activate"* link under the entry for WP Biographia.
 1. Enhance your WordPress user profile.
 From the Dashboard, navigate to Users and click on the "Edit" link under your profile.
 1. Edit your WordPress user profile.
 Add your biography to the *"Biographical Info"* text box.
 WP Biographia also adds to the list of Contact Info you can associate with your profile, adding support for Twitter, Facebook, LinkedIn and Google+ and other contact profiles.
 Click on the *"Update Profile"* link to save your changes.
-1. Customize and configure what information WP Biographia displays; From the Dashboard, navigate to the *Settings / WP Biographia* page or click on the *"Settings"* link from the Plugins page on the Dashboard.
+1. Customise and configure what information WP Biographia displays; From the Dashboard, navigate to the *Settings / WP Biographia* page or click on the *"Settings"* link from the Plugins page on the Dashboard.
 1. You can can control display settings, style settings and content settings for the Biography Box.
 1. Click on the *"Save Changes"* button to preserve your chosen settings and options.
 1. If you enable the display of the post author's image, make sure avatar support is turned on; from the Dashboard, navigate to *Settings / Discussion* and ensure that *Show Avatars* is enabled.
 Don't forget to save your changes.
 1. Users with the `manage_options` capability can edit their profile via *Users / Your Profile* from the Dashboard to suppress the display of the Biography Box on posts and/or on pages and also the profiles of other users via the *Users / All Users / Edit* from the Dashboard.
 1. Suppression of the display of the Biography Box on posts and/or on pages can also be configured from the Dashboard; navigate to *Settings / WP Biographia / Biography Box Display Settings*.

 == Frequently Asked Questions ==